Search

 Independent schools must adhere to the SEND Code of Practice and must offer a place to a child if the school is named in their Education, Health and Care Plan (EHCP), as long as the school is approved under Section 41 Children and Families Act 2014.
 You can find further information around Special Education Needs and our how-to guide on the EHCP process on our website.

-If the school is not approved under Section 41 then they do not have the same duties to identify and provide SEN support; and they do not have to offer a child a place if they are named in the child’s EHCP.
-This is not to say that such an Independent school cannot be named in an EHCP but the Local Authority would need to be satisfied that the school will agree to offer the child a place before it is named.
+If the school is not approved under Section 41 then they do not have the same duties to identify and provide SEN support; and they do not have to offer a child a place if they are named in the child's EHCP.
+This is not to say that such an independent school cannot be named in an EHCP but the local authority would need to be satisfied that the school will agree to offer the child a place before it is named.

-Independent Schools must still adhere to the Equality Act 2010 and you can bring a claim for disability discrimination against an independent school.
+Independent schools must still adhere to the Equality Act 2010 and you can bring a claim for disability discrimination against an independent school.
 You can find further information on Disability Discrimination in Education on our website.

 Bullying and safeguarding

-Part 3 Education (Independent School Standards) Regulations 2014 requires Independent schools to have arrangements to safeguard and promote the welfare of pupils attending the school.
+Part 3 Education (Independent School Standards) Regulations 2014 requires independent schools to have arrangements to safeguard and promote the welfare of pupils attending the school.
 The regulations also require that bullying at the school is prevented in so far as reasonably practicable, by the drawing up and implementation of an effective anti-bullying strategy.

-There is no set procedure for Independent schools to follow when there is an issue of bullying present.
+There is no set procedure for independent schools to follow when there is an issue of bullying present.
 Initially, it is best to informally raise the issue with the head teacher and if it is not resolved informally, aa parent can raise the issue through the school’s formal complaints procedure.

-Additionally, Independent schools have a contract with parents to provide a service in return for parents to pay school fees.
+Additionally, independent schools have a contract with parents to provide a service in return for parents to pay school fees.
 There may be repercussions if the school do not provide this service to the pupil and the same situation applies to parents if they fail to make payments for the fees.

 If a parent decides to remove the child from a school because of bullying, they are generally still contractually bound to pay fees.
 However, the issue is best referred to a contract law solicitor for a definitive answer for whether the school are in breach of the contract.